Jminic81/Dogs7/Readme.md

 appears to be a lack of standard nomenclature.
 For example, some abbreviations resulted in duplicates, and "puppy" and "tag" appear but only twice in the 2016 dataset.

-Figure 1:  Breed Count
+Figure 1:  Breed Counts, 2007-2016

 ![alt text](https://github.com/Jminic81/Dogs7/blob/master/dogbar.png)

-Figure 2:  Top Five Breeds, Count vs. Year
+Figure 2:  Top Five Breeds, Counts vs. Year

 ![alt text](https://github.com/Jminic81/Dogs7/blob/master/dogline.png)